Comprehensive Pet Surgery in Dallas, TX

 If your pet is in need of surgical services, Rutherford Veterinary Hospital is able to provide a fully equipped stand-alone surgery suite.
 Whether it’s a routine procedure, or an emergency situation, our well-trained veterinarians are able to perform many orthopedic and soft tissue procedures.
 Before your pet’s surgery, we will walk you through every step of the process, from pre-surgery prep to post-surgery recovery.
 We welcome your questions and want to work with you as a comprehensive medical care team for your pet.
+Call our veterinarians at (214) 826-4166 with any questions.
 Your understanding and being part of the process will allow you to make informed decisions concerning your pet’s health and well-being.

 Your Pet’s Comfort and Safety During Surgery Are Paramount